-I like to run a Feldenkrais workshop on the theme of walking during the summer, because there is always the hope of nice-enough weather for us all to be getting full benefits from all the pleasures – and gain all the benefits – that walking offers, even in a busy city like London.
-I am updating this old blog post (originally published 18.7.13) in order to promote my next daily course.
+I like to run a Feldenkrais workshop on the theme of walking during the summer, because there is always the hope of nice-enough weather for us all to experience all the pleasures – and gain all the benefits – that walking offers, even in a busy city such as London …and naturally an upcoming course prompts me to update this article on the subject.

-We can do this so effectively because Awareness Through Movement has been specifically designed to heighten our sense of our kinesthetic awareness – this article includes a nice little film of why walking barefoot is so important for the health of our feet – although I would also say that, although my recent investigations into biotensegrity concepts have left me rather wary of mechanically-focussed explanations, the visual evidence is very interesting.
+We can do this so effectively because Awareness Through Movement has been specifically designed to heighten our sense of kinesthetic awareness – this article includes a nice little film of why walking barefoot is so important for the health of our feet – although I would also say that, although my recent investigations into biotensegrity concepts have left me rather wary of mechanically-focussed explanations, the visual evidence is very interesting.

-…And all this happens with just the right amount of impact against the earth to keep your bones strong, and your posture true, so that your distinctive long, mobile neck can help you keep your head balanced so efficiently that you rarely trip, and so you can easily keep both your eyes and ears peeled for any upcoming obstacles and enjoy the scenery.
+…And all this happens with just the right amount of impact against the ground to keep your bones strong, and your posture true, and so that your distinctive long, mobile neck can maintain the effortless balance of your head over your spine, meaning you rarely trip up, and you can easily keep both your eyes and ears peeled for any upcoming obstacles and enjoy the scenery at the same time.

 …and it is only now that computers are involved that cartoon characters can be seen walking in a way that conveys a sense of weight interacting with gravity, and the subtle internal shifts that walking with lightness and grace constantly requires.

-£60 (suggested fee, or any donation welcome)
+£75/£50 (suggested fee, or any donation welcome)

 In this daily class we will be exploring all the different elements involved in achieving the fluid easy rhythmic gait of a well-organised adult human – the potential benefits of this are very wide-ranging, and include:

-*Experiencing a style of walking that is light and fluid, so that your legs and head seem to weigh less, and you walk with the natural rhythm and flow of a dancer – after a bit of practice of course!
+Experiencing a style of walking that is light and fluid, so that your legs and head seem to weigh less, and you walk with the natural rhythm and flow of a dancer – after a bit of practice and self-integration of course!